gumloop/guMCP/src/servers/twilio/README.md

 - `create_conversation_service`: Create a new conversation service
 - `list_conversations`: List conversations in a service
 - `create_conversation`: Create a new conversation
+- `add_conversation_participant`: Add a participant to a conversation
 - `send_conversation_message`: Send a message in a conversation

 ### Video Tools: